aimrt.executor

 tbb_thread Executor

-executor is a high-performance lock-free thread pool implemented using the oneTBB library.
-It allows manual thread count configuration but does not support scheduled tasks.
+is a high-performance lock-free thread pool implemented with a lock-free concurrent queue based on the oneTBB library.
+You can manually set the number of threads, but it does not support timed scheduling.
 All its configuration items are as follows:

 Node |